When to Consider a Roth ConversionJanuary 31, 2020

 Since 2010, all investors have been allowed to convert assets from a Traditional IRA to a Roth IRA.1 Because conversions are not subject to income restrictions, people at any income level can take advantage of the Roth’s key benefit—tax-free qualified distributions.2

 A Roth conversion provides you with tax diversification in your retirement years.
-In addition, Roth IRAs do not have required minimum distributions (RMDs) for the original owner, whereas Traditional IRAs are subject to RMDs after you reach age 70½.
+In addition, Roth IRAs do not have required minimum distributions for the original owner, whereas Traditional IRAs are subject to RMDs in the year you reach age 72, if you have not reached age 70½ on or before 12/31/2019 (or age 70½, if you reached age 70½ on or before 12/31/2019).
 These positives need to be weighed against the tax you pay on the amount converted.

 Deciding whether a Roth conversion makes sense in your situation depends on several factors, including: